By Stephanie Coontz, Professor of History and Family Studies

 The authors would like to acknowledge the assistance of Arloc Sherman, senior research associate at the Children’s Defense Fund, with statistical references and calculations.

-Download full report for complete list of references.
+Download full report for a complete list of references.

 The Council on Contemporary Families is a non-profit, non-partisan organization dedicated to providing the press and public with the latest research and best-practice findings about American families.
 Our members include demographers, economists, family therapists, historians, political scientists, psychologists, social workers, sociologists, as well as other family social scientists and practitioners.